ArnaoutLab/diversity/README.md

 metacommunity = make_metacommunity(counts, similarity=similarity_matrix)
 ```

-Metacommunty objects have convenience functions for calculating all diviersty measures for each subcommunity for a given viewpoint.
+Metacommunty objects have convenience functions for calculating all diversity measures for each subcommunity for a given viewpoint.

 ```python
 metacommunity.subcommunities_to_dataframe(viewpoint=0)